janluke/cloup/README.rst

     @option_group(name, help, *options)         # help as 2nd positional argument

-I introduced the 2nd signature because I think it looks and feels nicer when you have to provide a long help that takes multiple lines; also, it reflects how to help is actually formatted.
+I introduced the 2nd signature because I think it looks and feels nicer when you have to provide a long help that takes multiple lines; furthermore, it reflects how the help is actually formatted.

 Here's an example: